root-foundation/root/README.md

 | `Colonialism` | Spread civilization | Company        | Ships, guns, etc.           |
 | `AGI`         | Unity               | Personal token | Large language models, etc. |

 Each feature of change (story, instrument, technology) has a notion of advancement, i.e., more advanced stories, instruments, technology enable more complex activities.
+(Note: from here on, when we reference AGI we are referring to the _change_: i.e., the stories, instruments _and_ technologies it comes with.
+If we are only talking about a particular feature of this change, we will explicitly mention it.).

 When one feature advances far beyond the rest, a _pressure_ is created for all other features to catch up.
 This pressure manifests as pain in the collective human experience.
 Thus, the degree of imbalance in the advancements of these three features, correlates with collective suffering.